anirudh-eka/dashtag/README.md

 	CENSORED_WORDS=questions|answers|censored

+To prevent from storing posts from certain users set the environment variable `CENSORED_USERS` to the users you dont want to include in the .env file.
+For example, to censor posts by the author, "badGuy", add the following line in the .env file:

+	CENSORED_USERS=badGuy

+If you want censor multiple users, simply delimit them with "|", like so

+	CENSORED_USERS=badGuy|UglyDog

 `Twitter Bearer Credentials` should be set to the Twitter Key followed by a colon and the Twitter secret, like so: